decredcommunity/outreach/pr-materials-march-2020.md

 ## Decentralization - The Decred Ethos

 The founding principle of Decred is decentralization.
 Even its name reflects this: Decred = Decentralized Credits.
-Decentralization is one of crypto’s core ideals, and something that Decred’s founders saw was missing from Bitcoin.
+Decentralization is one of crypto's core ideals, and something that Decred's founders saw was missing from Bitcoin.
 While the original cryptocurrency talks about being decentralized, the reality is that power is centralized among a small group, namely developers and miners, who make the rules and decide how to steer the project.
-Decred was created to give the community (and every coin holder who opts in) a voice, more fairly distribute power, and champion individual sovereignty—the power to control one’s own destiny.
+Decred was created to give the community (and every coin holder who opts in) a voice, more fairly distribute power, and champion individual sovereignty - the power to control one's own destiny.

 ## A Superior Store of Value

 According to monetary theory (and history has proven), money must be a quality store of value before it can become a medium of exchange or unit of account.
-While Bitcoin is the closest to being a store-of-value (i.e. digital gold), it still has a way to go before it’s widely recognized as real money.
-Thanks to Anderson Cooper’s “60 Minutes” segment, Bitcoin got its 15 minutes of fame in the mainstream media, but the masses are still in the dark about cryptocurrency.
+While Bitcoin is the closest to being a store-of-value (i.e. digital gold), it still has a way to go before it's widely recognized as real money.
+Thanks to Anderson Cooper's "60 Minutes" segment, Bitcoin got its 15 minutes of fame in the mainstream media, but the masses are still in the dark about cryptocurrency.

-The real question is: “Which coins will be the last coins standing?”
+The real question is: "Which coins will be the last coins standing?"
 The coins best designed and positioned to establish themselves as quality stores of value to last for decades.

 Most coins are tokens pegged as cash-flow producing instruments (tokenized stocks or work-tokens) or unpegged liquid monetary instruments.
 DCR is the latter.
 Its end game is to be a global currency: a solid hedge to Bitcoin and a superior SoV-candidate that will dramatically change the underlying power and global politics of money.